PavelSusloparov/pavelsusloparov.github.io/_posts/2020-04-26-back-to-java.markdown

 # Back to Java

-I decided to go back to Java and learn more about latest features(Java 14) by applying them in solving algorithms.
+I decided to go back to Java and learn more about the latest features(Java 14) by applying them to solving algorithms.
-The idiom is "Kill two birds with a one stone".
+The idiom is "Kill two birds with one stone."

 Algorithms problems can be found here - [Project Euler](https://projecteuler.net/)